seanrreid/ccs_curriculim_hub/docs/cohorts/cohort18/lectures/week8/day3/EXERCISES.md

 ## CrudCo

-This is a pen/paper exercise :pencil: :paper:
+This is a pen/paper exercise :memo:

 - Map out what you think the data models will be for CRUDCo.
   - Users?